WebizenAI/devdocs/Social Factors/Web Science/The Values Project.md

 7. To provide a capacity to engage in online projects with others via contract law principles on a basis of ‘shared values’; or in-effect,

-1. Legal tools to better manage relationships with others via electronic contracts.
+	a.
+Legal tools to better manage relationships with others via electronic contracts.

-2. To Support rights & address issues that seek to dismantle our foundational rights.
+	b.
+To Support rights & address issues that seek to dismantle our foundational rights.

-3. To improve the basis upon which we are empowered to work together in peace.
+	c.
+To improve the basis upon which we are empowered to work together in peace.

-9. To support the ability for people to do good work for humanity - in areas, where there may be ‘dual use’ (or similar) implications, that are not sought to be endorsed or furnished meaningful assistance in any way common to intended purposes.
+	d.
+To support the ability for people to do good work for humanity - in areas, where there may be ‘dual use’ (or similar) implications, that are not sought to be endorsed or furnished meaningful assistance in any way common to intended purposes.

 # Specifications - issues